Contents

 2.3 Data we do not collect

-- Passwords (we use passwordless magic-link authentication)
+- Passwords (we use passwordless authentication)

 - Device fingerprints or behavioural advertising profiles for marketing